Politics of the Netherlands: Council of State

 The Council of State is an advisory body of cabinet on constitutional and judicial aspects of legislation and policy.
 All proposed legislation is sent to the Council of State for advice.
 Although the advice is not binding, the cabinet is required to respond to the advice and it often plays a significant role in the ensuing debate in Parliament.
 In addition, the council is the highest administrative court.

 The council is ex officio chaired by the monarch.
 The probable heir to the throne becomes a member of the Council when reaching legal adulthood.
-The monarch leaves daily affairs to the Vice-President of the Council of State, currently Thom de Graaf, and the other councillors, who are mainly legal specialists, former ministers, members of parliament and judges or professors of law.
+The monarch leaves daily affairs to the Vice-President of the Council of State, currently Sybrand Buma, and the other councillors, who are mainly legal specialists, former ministers, members of parliament and judges or professors of law.

 High Councils of State

 The Dutch political system has five so-called High Councils of State, which are explicitly regarded as independent by the Constitution.
 Apart from the two Houses of Parliament and the Council of State, these are the Court of Audit and the National Ombudsman.

 The Court of Audit investigates whether public funds are collected and spent legitimately and effectively.
 The National Ombudsman investigates complaints about the functioning and practices of government.
 As with the advice of the Council of State, the reports from these organisations are not easily put aside and often play a role in public and political debate.